NeuronAddict/pyic/README.md

 ```

 We have created :
 * A tester, that use our request builder and get a criteria that say if the assertion is true or false.
-Here it is a lambda, but it can be every callable (a fundtion ou a callable object).
+Here it is a lambda, but it can be every callable (a function or a callable object).
 * A BlindStringFinder, that use our tester to get the value of a string by blind injection.
 It use a binary search algorithm to make the process more speed.

 And now, we can give every string to our BlindStringFinder and quickly get values from the database.

 ### 4 read file

-Now, we want see is file can be reads. to make this, we can read the string LOAD_FILE('/etc/passwd').
+Now, we want see if file can be reads.
+To make this, we can read the string LOAD_FILE('/etc/passwd').

 But there is a problem : what if when our vulnerable app give us an item, they wait 3s?
 Ok, now lets imagine the time to read a simple file chars by chars.
 My /etc/passwd has ~3000 chars, the time will become about 3000 * (log2(255)/2) * 3.